 The start of the race is crowded with lots of vehicles and boats arriving.
 Note what arrival time you have (by class or boat number).
 Gear will be checked again, as will tracking.
 Proper distancing must be maintained, and masks must be worn.

-Half an hour or so before the race start, the racers assemble at the actual start line some distance from the river, have a little talk from dignitaries and so on, then run (or walk) to their boats and go.
+Half an hour or so before the race start your fleet leaves, the racers assemble at the actual start line some distance from the river, have a little talk from dignitaries and so on, then run (or walk) to their boats and go.
 Without the run to spread people out the start would be a shambles of collisions: the run separates the teams.
 See what it looks like here (that shows the start from six years ago when there was fewer than half as many boats.
 Even with the foot race, the start is congested and collisions happen.
 Be careful

 Boats will be arranged by decade on the beach or gravel bar at Rotary Park.
 Voyageurs (and C4s) will be arranged in their own group in two sequences.
 Voyageur numbers will be assigned so they are evenly distributed through the fleet.
 Thus, if there are 50 teams of which 6 are voyageurs, the voyageurs will be given the numbers 1,10, 19, 28, 37, 46, and will be arranged on the beach 1, 19, 37, 10, 28, 46.
 The other boats will be arranged 11, 21,31,41,2,12,22,32,42,3,13,23,33,43,… ,9, 29,39,49,20,30,40,50.
 This (strange) arrangement means that teams have 100 seconds to get in their boat and leave before there is anyone at the boat next to them on the beach.